 Supercomputing came to the Florida State University campus through the auspices of the Supercomputer Computations Research Institute (SCRI), which began operation in 1984.
-It was established by the U.S. Department of Energy in response to a nationwide discussion on the need to advance research in a variety of fields, all of which required large-scale computers.
+The U.S. Department of Energy established it in response to a nationwide discussion on the need to advance research in a variety of fields, all of which required large-scale computers.
 SCRI ushered in a period in which several national supercomputing centers were established and which most research universities invested in high-performance computers.

-Over the years, a number of supercomputing configurations came to the Florida State campus, all of which have played a focal role in the use of computers to advance science and engineering and in the development of algorithms and software that take full advantages of these computational resources.
+Over the years, several supercomputing configurations came to Florida State, all of which have played a focal role in the use of computers to advance science and engineering and in the development of algorithms and software that take full advantage of these computational resources.
 The SCRI was a pioneering venture for the nation that continues to this day at Florida State.

 1984 - SCRI Established